Iran urges UN to respond to Trump’s ‘reckless’ threats over protests

 The protests have swept across the country after shopkeepers in Iran’s capital Tehran went on strike on Sunday over high prices and economic stagnation.

-At least seven people had been killed and 44 arrested in the unrest.
+At least nine people had been killed and 44 arrested in the unrest.
 The deputy governor of Qom province on Friday said that another person had died after a grenade exploded in his hand, in what the governor said was an attempt to incite unrest.

 In his post on Truth Social, Trump said that if Iran “violently kills peaceful protesters, which is their custom, the United States of America will come to their rescue”.